 I have heard the same remark countless times in the last year ‘it’s 2017 you can’t assume someone’s gender.‘ It is a joke.
 To me it is a slap in the face.
 I don’t meet the definition of female and yet I am one.
 One who is left lacking and baffled.

 There is the belief of binary genders and there is the belief of a continuum between male and female.
 If I subscribed to a gender continuum than I would be on cusp of female and non binary.
 The thing is I believe that the Bible is the infallible word of God and if that is true than there is only male and female.
 There is no in between however slight.
-I cannot be a girl because I have a vagina and two x chromosomes and then deviate slightly from ‘completehood’ because my hormones don’t line up.
+I cannot be a girl because I have female anatomy and two x chromosomes and then deviate slightly from ‘completehood’ because my hormones don’t line up.
 I feel as if I made the team but ended up as the mascot.
 Not quite tall enough to ride.
 It is not that I don’t want to be a girl I have never wanted anything else and yet I feel like a fraud.

 I didn’t know if I should write about this because though I do feel estranged from my gender and I do feel lacking as I will never experience basic elements of being female like having children.
 I have made my peace with what I have.
 But then I consider everyone who their gender identity is a more complex situation.
 They don’t feel right with themselves and their existence seems like a flaw itself.
 I think of how much I struggled with not loathing myself even though I had easy out.